CNAG-Biomedical-Informatics/.github/profile/README.md

 # Welcome to CNAG Biomedical Informatics!

 We are a subdivision of the [Biomedical Genomics Group at CNAG](https://www.cnag.eu/teams/genome-research-unit/biomedical-genomics-group).
-Our research focuses on the development of tools for handling phenotypic data.
+Our research focuses on the development of tools for handling genomic and phenotypic data.

 Mainly using Perl, Python, JavaScript (React) and R.